pitris90/network_monitoring/README.md

 * number of successful attempts
 * failure rate as decimal number
 * timestamp of last attempt to ping that enpoint

+You can see example "output.txt" file for given example "input.txt" file.